Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 What is Irish Immigration Preclearance?

-Those who want to come to Ireland on the De Facto Partner Visa have to go through preclearance.
-The application for it costs €100 and all De Facto Partner Visa applicants have to apply for it, regardless of their country of origin.
+Those who want to come to Ireland on the Unmarried Partner Visa have to go through preclearance and all Unmarried Partner Visa applicants have to apply for it, regardless of their country of origin.

 If your application for preclearance is accepted, you will receive a preclearance letter, valid for 6 months, that you will need to show to an immigration officer when you arrive in Ireland.
 If you fail to enter Ireland within 6 months of receiving the letter, you will have to apply for preclearance one more time.